 Step-by-step recipe

-- Sofrito base.
-In a large saucepan, heat three tablespoons of olive oil and sauté the chopped onion over medium heat for eight minutes until translucent and soft.
+- Base sofrito.
+In a wide casserole dish, heat three tablespoons of olive oil and sauté the chopped onion over medium heat for eight minutes until translucent and soft.
 Add the sliced garlic and cook for two more minutes.

 - Tomato and paprika.
-Add the grated tomato and slightly increase the heat so the tomato water evaporates and the sofrito concentrates.
+Add the grated tomato and slightly increase the heat to allow the tomato water to evaporate and the sofrito to concentrate.
 This takes about five minutes.
-Add the paprika off the heat to prevent it from burning, stir well, and return to the heat.
+Add the paprika off the heat so it doesn't burn, stir well, and return to the heat.

-- Add the fish stock.
-Pour the hot stock over the sautéed vegetables, add the saffron (previously toasted for a few seconds on a dry spoon and dissolved in a little stock).
-Bring to a gentle boil and simmer for 10 minutes to allow the flavors to meld.
-Adjust the seasoning with salt.
+- Incorporate the fish stock.
+Pour the hot fish stock over the sofrito, add the saffron, previously toasted for a few seconds in a dry spoon and dissolved in a little broth.
+Bring to a gentle boil and simmer for 10 minutes for the flavors to meld.
+Adjust salt to taste.

 - Clams or mussels.
-Add the shellfish to the boiling soup, cover the pot and wait for them to open (3-4 minutes).
-Remove any that don't open.
+Add the shelled seafood to the boiling soup, cover the casserole, and wait for them to open (3-4 minutes).
+Remove any that do not open.

-- Add the fish last.
-Stir in the pieces of hake or monkfish and the peeled shrimp.
-Medium-sized pieces of white fish need between 3 and 5 minutes over low heat.
-Never longer: overcooking will dry it out and make it fall apart.
+- Fish, always last.
+Add the pieces of hake or monkfish and peeled shrimp.
+White fish in medium pieces needs between 3 and 5 minutes over low heat.
+Never more: overcooking dries it out and breaks it apart.

-- To finish.
-Sprinkle with fresh chopped parsley, check the seasoning and serve immediately in preheated individual casseroles.
+- Finish.
+Sprinkle with fresh chopped parsley, check the salt level, and serve immediately in preheated individual bowls.

 Regional variations of fish soup

-Spain has one of the longest coastlines in Europe, and each coastal region has developed its own version of fish soup.
-Understanding these variations allows you to adapt the basic recipe according to the available ingredients or the desired flavor profile.
+Spain has one of Europe's longest coastlines, and each seafaring region has developed its own version of fish soup.
+Knowing them allows you to adapt the basic recipe according to available ingredients or the desired flavor profile.

-Galician soup (caldeirada): This soup uses rockfish and conger eel, with thickly sliced potatoes that naturally thicken the broth.
-La Vera paprika is the star ingredient, resulting in a richer, more substantial soup, perfect for Atlantic winters.
-If you're already familiar with our cod and potato recipe, caldeirada follows a similar fish-starch combination.
+Galician soup (caldeirada): Uses rockfish and conger eel, with thick sliced potatoes that naturally thicken the broth.
+La Vera paprika is prominent, and the result is a denser, heartier soup, perfect for Atlantic winters.
+If you're familiar with our recipe for cod with potatoes, caldeirada follows a similar logic of fish-starch combination.

-Basque Ttoro: Originating in the French Basque Country (Ciboure, Saint-Jean-de-Luz) and adopted throughout the Basque coast, ttoro is a fish and seafood soup with a tomato and red pepper base, flavored with cayenne pepper and featuring pieces of baby squid, prawns, mussels, monkfish, and turbot.
-It is spicier and redder than the Mediterranean version.
-For lovers of Basque cuisine, our guide to cod in pil-pil sauce showcases another fundamental technique of this tradition.
+Basque Ttoro: Originating from the French Basque Country (Ciboure, Saint-Jean-de-Luz) and adopted throughout the Basque coast, ttoro is a fish and seafood soup with a tomato and red pepper base, flavored with cayenne and with pieces of squid, prawns, mussels, monkfish, and turbot.
+It is spicier and redder than Mediterranean soup.
+For lovers of Basque cuisine, our guide to bacalao al pil-pil demonstrates another fundamental technique of that tradition.

-Catalan suquet: Suquet de peix is the quintessential Catalan fish soup, made with potatoes and thickened with a final picada —garlic, toasted almonds, biscuit, saffron, and parsley crushed in a mortar—which thickens, enriches, and flavors the broth during the last two minutes of cooking.
-This picada is the secret ingredient that distinguishes suquet from other versions.
+Catalan Suquet: Suquet de peix is the great Catalan fish soup, made with potato and enriched with a final picada —garlic, toasted almonds, biscuit, saffron, and parsley pounded in a mortar— which thickens, enriches, and flavors the broth in the last two minutes of cooking.
+This picada is the key differentiator of suquet from other versions.

-Andalusian soup: Lighter, with a base of monkfish and prawns, tomato, and thin noodles, common on the coasts of Málaga, Almería, and Cádiz.
+Andalusian soup: Lighter, with a base of monkfish and shrimp, tomato and thin noodles, common on the coasts of Malaga, Almería, and Cádiz.
 Sometimes a beaten egg yolk is added at the end to enrich the broth without thickening it.

 Comparison: Spanish fish soups